starwisp/Civizard-tileset-archeology/README.md

 Some questions answered, more questions found.
 This still involves manual steps, knowledge of PSX graphics, and the usage of "tiledggd-pe-" and other tools.
 Then there is the question why so far we only needed 2 of the 4 palette files and if these may be combined with the rest of the tileset graphics data to make them regular PSX *.tim graphics files that do not need 'TiledGGD'.
-This would make them easierto work with.
+This would make them easier to work with.

 To be continued...